Ritsu-Okazaki/IA/Forms/Documentation/Crit_C_Development.md

 In `amalgamate` function, the code iterates through the parsed values in the input dictionary `parsed` and adds the value formatted to the correct digit length onto the resultant string which will be returned.
 To make the values into the length assigned by the formatting spec, I used a method called `rjust(width[, fillchar])` which will add the `fillchar` to the left of the string until the length of the string achieves `width`.
 In my code, the values which require digit control are all numerical, so the `fillchar` is "0", while the length is the difference between start and end digit stored in the tuple in the given formatting specs.

 ## 3. Recursive traverse used for exporting cue data with tree
 To meet Success Criteria 5, allowing users to save or call the cues that they or others have created, I decided to create a method that transfers the cue data that the user has inputted from the database to a exportable file CSV, and vise versa.
 However, there is no direct conversion between relational database and CSV.
 Therefore, to achieve the objective, the program will be required to iterate through the rows in the source, and copy the values of each column to the corresponding row in the target storage.
-However, each of the cues have hierarchy by having `parent_id`, where a scene can be a child of an act, an act can be a child of a play, and so on. <br>
+A problem arises that it is difficult to sort the cues in the right order which each of them have hierarchy expressed in child-parent relationship by having variable `parent_id`, where a scene can be a child of an act, an act can be a child of a section, and so on like below. <br>
 ```
 Cue 1: Section
 ├── Cue 2: Act